mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 Today, most Christian bibles use the verse numbering system introduced by [Robert Stephanus][44] in his 1551 edition of the Greek New Testament.
 His 1555 edition of the Latin [Vulgate][45] was the first to blend verse numbers into the body of the text.

 About half-way through creating my verse system, I came across [the Theoretical Whirling School][46] (TWS), which was run by user [*Nigedo*][47].
-This may be the very first group to come up with a text division scheme, all the way back in 2004.
+This may be the very first group to come up with a text division scheme for the Lessons, all the way back in 2004.
 At the point that I was in this project, I had believed that no one must have published any such works and that I might be the lonely first to come up with verses, but it appears that I simply missed that era of work, now lost to time.

 Reviewing the TWS Edition, I am thankful to say that my system of division turned out unique in comparison.
 However I am fascinated by the laudable, now understandably difficult work.
 There are some approaches that look like they overlapped with my own ideas.
 For example, Nigedo chose to break up sermon 35 into multiple stanzas.
 They also break up some longer paragraphs into multiple verses, such as the second section of sermon 21.
 The choice to use HTML number lists to present verse headings was also a familiar sight.
 On the other hand, the count of verses in the TWS Edition is fairly consistent from chapter to chapter while my edition can vary wildly, likely because I allowed for some uneven divisions, as explained in my methodology.